bokri/the-sports-db-app/TsdbCore/README.md

 - **Networking**: TsdbCore handles HTTP requests and responses to interact with the API endpoints.
 It includes functions for fetching sports, teams, and more.

-- **Caching**: The package integrates with Kingfisher for efficient image caching and loading, making it easy to display movie posters and images.
+- **Caching**: The package integrates with Kingfisher for efficient image caching and loading, making it easy to display teams logos.

 - **Unit Testing**: TsdbCore includes unit tests that ensure the package's functionality is robust and reliable.
 It uses OHHTTPStubs for API request stubbing during testing.